 Recently, a study published in the journal Carcinogenesis found that in cell lines and mouse models, grape seed extract (GSE) killed head and neck squamous cell carcinoma cells, while also killing leaving healthy cells undamaged.

-Grape seed extract creates unfavourable conditions for growth.
+Grape seed extract creates unfavorable conditions for growth.
 Specifically, the paper shows that grape seed extract damages both the DNA of cancer cells (through an increase in oxygen reactivity) and shuts down repair-permissive pathways.
 The seed extract killed the cancer cells but not the healthy cells.
-Cancer cells have a lot of faulty pathways, and they’re very vulnerable if those pathways can be targeted.
+Cancer cells have a lot of faulty pathways, and they’re very vulnerable when targeted.
 The same is not true for healthy cells.
 The healthy cells don’t have any such faulty pathways.
 Hence, they will remain unharmed and unscathed while using the grape seed extracts.

 Since there are only limited therapeutic options available for head and neck cancer, GSE can be a newer and more effective approach to fight against this type of cancer.
 This can work by simply incorporating the GSE or GSE-based products as a dietary supplement to avail of all of its benefits.